 As for its speed, the TP-08 isn’t the fastest draw in the west.
 But for measuring your pit temperature and monitoring the internal temp of your meat it this won’t be a problem.

-If you need to do instant readings probably best to leave it to the the Thermapen though.
+If you need to do instant readings probably best to opt for an instant read thermometer like the Themapen.

 The TP-08 does suffer with some quality issues that are inherent of its price point.
 The rubber bumper around the edge of the transmitter and receiver become loose easily, and both units are neither water nor heat proof.